Securing Your File Format Conversion API: A Comprehensive Guide

 - JPG/PNG: Image files can contain steganographic data or metadata with hidden threats.

-The attack surface of a file conversion API includes all the points where an attacker could potentially compromise the system.
-This includes file uploads, API endpoints, and the processing engines themselves.
+The attack surface of a file conversion api includes all the points where an attacker could potentially compromise the system.
+This includes file uploads, api endpoints, and the processing engines themselves.
 A holistic security approach considers each of these entry points.

 Essential Security Measures for File Conversion APIs